 Breastfeeding After Breast Cancer

-By Published On: August 29th, 2022
+By Published On: October 3rd, 2023

 The Challenges of Nursing After Breast Cancer

-“Challenges to initiating breastfeeding [after cancer] can include medical counseling against breastfeeding, lack of maternal counseling or medical support, assumption that breastfeeding is unfeasible, and maternal uncertainty.
+“Challenges to initiating breastfeeding [after cancer] can include medical counseling against breastfeeding, lack of maternal counseling or medical support, the assumption that breastfeeding is unfeasible, and [parental] uncertainty.
 Challenges to continued breastfeeding include lack of lactation support, insufficient milk supply, and the possibility of more nipple pain and discomfort on the untreated breast,” she says.

 “A common spot for breast cancer is behind the nipple.
 If ducts are cut right behind the nipple, a lot of damage is done to the flow of milk,” explains Peluso.
 “If cancer is outside of the nipple area, severed nerves responsible for the ejection of milk from the breast can compromise the breasts’ ability to remove the milk.”